-A minor in Data Science calls for 22 units of study, including courses in probability and statistics, as well as courses in computer algorithms and programming, data structure and program design, and machine learning.
+A minor in Data Science calls for 23-26 units of study, including courses in probability and statistics, as well as courses in computer algorithms and programming, data structures and program design, and machine learning.
 The minor concludes with a one-semester capstone project that synthesizes this knowledge.

 COMP 442 Machine Learning Principles (3)

 COMP 492 Projects in Data Science (3)